Introducing a New Kitten To Your Family

 This one is often something that is overlooked by new pet owners.
 Why?
 Well because under most circumstances, the new kitten has already been checked out by the vet at the shelter you are adopting from.
 What usually happens is the owners wait until around the time of check-ups, panics and looks for a vet.
 Or worse, they wait until their cat is sick and find any open vet that will take them.

-Fortunately, there are also an equal amount of amazing vets!
-They have a lot of people who will vouch for them and respect the advice they give.
 Wouldn’t you want to start out with one of those amazing vets rather than frantically searching after a negative experience?!
 I know I would, but that’s just me.

 3. Pet-proof your place